jimmynotjim/scrollnav.com/source/guide/setup.md

 order: 3
 ---

-scrollNav works by scanning the given [HTML Node Element](tktktk) for section landmarks, by default `h2` elements, that it then uses to generate the navigation.
+scrollnav works by scanning the given [HTML Node Element](tktktk) for section landmarks, by default `h2` elements, that it then uses to generate the navigation.